 7. Constantly changing fees

 If the agency is constantly switching things up on you, you have reason for concern.
-Make sure you know what management fees you’re getting into from the get-go, and ask what you’ll be charged for additional services.
-Some agencies raise their price for specialized tasks or if a client has been with them for over a set period of time.
-An efficient agency will be able to give an accurate estimate of the time frame and budget needed, so avoid Kansas City marketing firms that want to complete the work and ‘figure out price later’.
-If they take the time to ask you details about your business (ie: number of products, category, conversion rate, etc.), you can be sure that they’re estimate is going to be pretty spot on.
+Make sure you know what management fees you’re getting into from the get-go. and ask what you’ll be charged for additional services.
+Or agencies raising their price for specialized tasks.
+Or if a client has been with them for over a set period of time.
+An efficient agency will be able to give an accurate estimate of the time frame and budget needed.
+So avoid Kansas City marketing firms that want to complete the work and ‘figure out price later’.
+If they take the time to ask you details about your business (ie: number of products, category, conversion rate, etc.).
+You can be sure that they’re estimate is going to be pretty spot on.

 If you’re scouting out Kansas City marketing firms, watch out for these red flags.
 Our 10+ years of experience, diverse client portfolio and structured reporting ensure you you’ll get what you pay for.
 Contact us to set up a meeting today!